 The minimal representative sample of respondents in the implicit priming test should not be less than 70-100 individuals depending on the scope and aim of the research.
 The larger the sampling, the more credible information on the diversity of customers’ attitudes towards products (and other tested materials) you will receive.

 It’s crucial to let respondents fully concentrate on the test, as any disturbance can influence their emotions and feelings and thus compromise the quality of the data you will collect about the tested object.
 Also, don’t forget that within implicit priming tests you are capturing the unconscious reactions of respondents.
-That’s why when conducting IPT, make sure that questions you ask are clear and simple, so respondents can answer quickly without thinking too much.
+That’s why when conducting IPT, make sure that the questions you ask are clear and simple, so respondents can answer quickly without thinking too much.
 Over-thinking because the question is too complex will not give you clear IPT results.

 Respondents should have at least a concept of the things you are testing in order to swiftly form an attitude towards them.
 For instance, if you are planning to test a new name for the brand, make sure that it doesn’t contain any unfamiliar or invented words.
 Unknown or complicated concepts are hard to grasp for respondents and therefore aren’t easily associated with objects or products – something you want to avoid while doing IPT.